Museum of Almería

 The Museum of Almería is an archaeological museum in the Province of Almería.
 It has been a public institution since 1934, and moved to a new building in 2006.

 History

 In 1880, the Belgian engineer Luis Siret found Los Millares, a prehistoric site in the region of Almería.
 During his archaeological research there, he developed a collection of artifacts which he eventually donated to the National Archeological Museum, with the desire that part of the collection stay in Almería.
 The conditions were agreed upon during the Second Spanish Republic, when the museum was opened.
-There were two small rooms which were handed over by the “Escuela de Artes y Oficios” in 1934 but this collection didn’t have the pieces that Louis Siret had hoped would remain in Almería.
+In 1934, the Provincial Archaeological Museum of Almería began in two small rooms ceded by the Escuela de Artes y Oficios, but the collection did not include the substantial part of the Siret duplicates that he had hoped would stay in Almería.
 In 2006, the museum was moved to its current building.